awesomephant/blog/notes/2018-10-23-bright-labyrinth-3.md

 ---
 layout: post
-title: "The Internet Wants You Dead: Distance and Visual Communication "
+title: 'The Internet Wants You Dead: Distance and Visual Communication '
 date: 2018-10-23 16:00:00
-teacher: "Ken Hollings"
+teacher: 'Ken Hollings'
-unit: "Bright Labyrinth 3"
+unit: 'Bright Labyrinth 3'
-abstract: "How has the networking of extreme distance changed our communication practice?
+abstract: 'How has the networking of extreme distance changed our communication practice?
 What has been the impact of disruptive innovation on human interaction?
 What is the relationship between communication and control?
-Or between command and control?"
+Or between command and control?'
-website: ""
+website: ''
+venue: RCA
-thumb: ""
+thumb: ''
 ---

 ## Reading